Race Weekend Central

 This article is dedicated to the Marines of Lima Company, Third Battalion, Third Marines from 1967-68.

-And on this day, they did.
+And on this day, it was.

-Niece was shaken by the sound of rifle fire, and his fellow marines returned with a volley of their own.
-He and his comrades withstood the barrage and found cover to repel the engagement.
-A squad leader at the time, Niece gave orders to the marines under his direction as the sound of gunfire blanketed their position and the smell of cordite enveloped his nostrils.
+Niece was shaken awake by the sound of enemy rifle fire, and his fellow marines responded with a volley of their own.
+He and his comrades, experienced veterans by this time in the conflict, withstood the barrage and found cover to repel the engagement.

 This was combat.
 It was sensory overload, and after spending months in country, it was something Niece had experienced before time and time again.